LoloForThePOP/meta-project/README.md

 #### Remarks: if you develop with Visual Studio code:

-* for twig files syntax highlighting; snippets; Emmet: you can install Extension Twig Language 2
+* for twig files (syntax highlighting; snippets; Emmet): you can install Extension Twig Language 2.

 * to enable Emmet with twig files: go to File -> Preferences -> Setings -> Text Editor -> Files -> Associations -> edit settings.json -> (add following lines) :
 ```